michalroots/michalroots.github.io/_posts/2024-09-07-muddy-tales.md

   - sailing
 author: Michał Korzonek
 ---
 – *Hey Michał, do you want to organise a trip on my ship?* – it's the kind of offer I just wouldn't ignore.
 Gathering epic crew is one of my favourite processes in the world.
-So I crafted an invitation and sent it out ⛵️
+So I crafted an invitation and sent it out to some of my favourite humans ⛵️

 ![Muddy Tales Invitation](/assets/media-muddy-tales/muddy-tales.jpg){:width="100%"}